-NASA's New Horizons mission was launched in 2006 with a probe the size of a grand piano aboard the fastest rocket NASA ever launched – in fact it even carries the ashes of Clyde Tombaugh, the scientist who discovered Pluto.
+NASA's New Horizons mission was launched in 2006 with a probe the size of a grand piano aboard the fastest rocket NASA ever launched - it even carries the ashes of Clyde Tombaugh, the scientist who discovered Pluto.
 At the time, Pluto was still considered a planet, and two of its moons, Styx and Kerberos, weren’t even discovered yet.
-Scientists assumed they would just be observing an old gray rock out in the outer region known as the Kuiper Belt and in fact Pluto was demoted to “dwarf planet” months after the New Horizon probe launch.
-Nine years later, as New Horizons reveals these cool Pluto discoveries (and despite protests), it remains demoted.
+Scientists assumed they would just be observing an old gray rock out in the outer region known as the Kuiper Belt, and in fact, Pluto was demoted to “dwarf planet” months after the New Horizon probe launch.
+Many years later, as New Horizons reveals these cool Pluto discoveries (and despite protests), the planet remains demoted.
 That doesn't mean, however, that the NASA Pluto discoveries aren't as awesome as it gets.

 Pluto Shouldn't Have An Atmosphere, But It Does